Code blue! God’s cry to the breathless

 From the first chapter of Scripture, we learn: The Lord speaks things into being.
 His words give life.

-Dry bones, hear the word of the Lord!
+Seeking the willing, the Lord identifies himself.
 Where we read a title, “the Lord,” God says his Name – the Name he uses in relationship with his people, the Name he invokes most often when revealing who he is.
 In essence, he cries, “It’s me.
 You know me.
 I AM he who has delivered you and brought you to myself.”

 When God cries, “Hear!” he is saying, “Inhale!
 Receive the living word I am speaking into you.
 Exhale!
 Respond to my words in faith.”

-Any time you feel hopeless and spiritually dry, don’t shame yourself, minimize it or try to fix it.
-Instead, acknowledge it.
+Any time you feel hopeless and spiritually dry, please don’t shame yourself, or minimize it, or try to fix it.
+Instead, face it.
 Feel it.

-• to understand when to act, what to do, when to be still;
+• understand when to act, what to do, when to be still;

-• to know when to seek help, and from whom;
+• know when to seek help, and from whom;

-• to discern when he is speaking through people – and when he is not;
+• discern when he is speaking through people – and when he is not;

-• to receive his comfort through music and art, animals, nature and other quiet joys;
+• receive his comfort through music and art, animals, nature and other quiet joys;

-• to recognize his voice speaking through his Word.
+• recognize his voice speaking through his Word.

 When he speaks, whatever he says, open up to the words that bring life.